Jimmy Kimmel calls out Washington after Las Vegas massacre

 The comedian waded into the national health care debate in May when he broke down on air talking about his infant son’s heart surgery and the state of the health care system in the U.S., imploring lawmakers to ensure there were affordable health care options for sick children like his son.

-Last month, Kimmel fired back at Sen. Bill Cassidy, R-La., for his new healthcare bill, the do-or-die effort to repeal and replace Obamacare.
-Kimmel called Cassidy a liar for claiming preexisting conditions were covered under the recent plan.
+And last month, Kimmel fired back at Sen. Bill Cassidy, R-La., for his new health care bill, the do-or-die effort to repeal and replace Obamacare.
+Kimmel called Cassidy a liar for promising on the show that pre-existing conditions would be covered under the bill, but not following through with it.